rafid29mehda/ECG-Knowledge-Distillation/CodeExp.md

 ---

 #### Step 9: Save Results and Organize for GitHub
-**What this step does**: We save the trained models, evaluation results, and a README file to prepare the project for your GitHub repository.
+**What this step does**: We save the trained models, evaluation results, and a README file to prepare the project for the GitHub repository.

-**Why it’s important**: A well-organized GitHub repository with clear documentation will showcase your skills to PhD admissions committees, highlighting your expertise in ECG processing and deep learning.
+**Why it’s important**: A well-organized GitHub repository with clear documentation will showcase the skills to PhD admissions committees, highlighting the expertise in ECG processing and deep learning.

 **Code**:
 ```python